The Truth About Email Disclaimers

 James Merklinger, vice president of the Association of Corporate Counsel, says, “It gets harder and harder to argue you have a system in place to keep the information confidential, but then you have your order from [Mexican restaurant] Chipotle marked as privileged so that no one will take you seriously.”
 Further, Merklinger says, “It’s ridiculous to include disclaimers at the end of an email instead of at the beginning since recipients will read the text long before they get to the disclaimer below.”

 To Include Disclaimer, or Not to Include Disclaimer?

 Some lawyers still feel disclaimers provide extra security, but others have abandoned them all together.
 The only positive aspect of an email disclaimer is that it might be read by the recipient, and the recipient might adhere to the terms listed therein — which isn’t saying a lot.

 If you do choose to use email disclaimers, use them sparingly, and place them at the beginning of your emails rather than the end.
-This way, recipients will actually see the email and might pay more attention to it than they would otherwise.
+This way, recipients will actually see the disclaimer, and might pay more attention to it than they would otherwise.

 What To Do Instead of Relying On An Email Disclaimer

 Email disclaimers have a placebo effect on lawyers; they trick us into thinking we’re safe from liability.
 Kick the placebo habit!
 Instead of relying on email disclaimers, just take these three precautions: